Outside Learning

 Term 1 in the Forest: Building shelters or dens

+Building shelters and dens brings together physical, social and emotional learning in a hands on way.
 In Reception, the children were challenged to make a mini den for a toy woodland creature.
 In KS1, the children had to erect lean-to shelters with natural resources.
 In KS2, the children practiced their basic knots and hitches for den making and worked together to create tarpaulin shelters.
 We finished each session with toasted marshmallows!

 Read more